Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 Enter the Hail Mary Friday Club, where doing something bold, scary and exciting every Friday becomes your normal.

-The Nottingham Panthers are part of a semi professional ice hockey league in the UK.
-I take skating lessons in the same complex where they train.
-Every home game, they arrange for a figure skater to perform in the half time show.
+The Nottingham Panthers are part of a semi-professional ice hockey league in the UK.
+Every home game, they arrange for a local figure skater to perform in the half time show.

-For 2 year, I’ve wanted to do it.
-What an experience to perform live in front of 8,000 people!
+For 2 years, I wanted to do it.
+How cool to perform live in front of 8,000 people!
 But I was too scared to put myself forward.
-What ice hockey fan wants to watch a slightly above average, 40 year old woman with an artificial skating leg?
-What if the Panther’s event team laughed at me for even asking.
+What ice hockey fan wants to watch a slightly above average, 40-year-old woman with an artificial skating leg?
+What if they laugh at me for even asking?

-But it would only take 30 seconds to ask.
-I could be brave for 30 seconds.
+“Stef, it only takes 30 seconds to ask.
+You can be brave for 30 seconds.”

-They said yes, and it was incredible.
-I’m still smiling about it while typing this.
-The audience was full of energy and encouragement (and beer!).
+They said yes, and it was incredible!
+The audience was full of energy and encouragement (and beer!!!).
 They graciously ignored my stumble as I stepped on to the ice and they cheered for my single, slightly under rotated Salchow like I landed a triple axel in the Olympics.

 What’s something a bold, scary and exciting you can do on Friday?

 That’s it for now!
 I’m off to my plan my next Hail Mary!
-Stay bold friends and I’ll catch you in your inbox in a few weeks time!
+Stay bold and I’ll catch you in your inbox on Aug 28th!

 - Stef 👽